rust-lang/rls/debugging.md

 Please feel free to [open an issue](https://github.com/rust-lang-nursery/rls/issues/new) to discuss any problem.

-If you use irc, you can ask in #rust-dev-tools on the Mozilla network.
+If you use Discord, you can ask in #dev-tools on the Rust lang server.
 You can ping nrc.